Quantipy/quantipy/docs/API/_build/html/_sources/sites/lib_doc/weights/01_background.rst.txt

-coming from all categories of all the variables that are given to weight to, an algorithm will compute the proportion necessary in a single specific cell that, when summed over per column or respectively by row, will result in a column (row) total per category that match-es the target distribution.
+coming from all categories of all the variables that are given to weight to, an algorithm will compute the proportion necessary in a single specific cell that, when summed over per column or respectively by row, will result in a column (row) total per category that matches the target distribution.
 However, it will occur that having balanced a column total to match, the row totals will be off.
 This is where one iteration ends and another one begins starting now with the weighted values from the previous run.
 This iterative process will continue